Quad biking in Gozo: our experience and practical tips

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Personally, it was one of the best days I spent there (that says a lot).
-But before telling you about my quad day on Gozo, I would like to tell you a bit more about the island.
+For me, it was one of the best days of the trip.
+Before describing the tour, here is a little more context about the island.
 Besides its picturesque villages, Gozo has some very beautiful beaches (much quieter than Malta’s).
 If you want a stay surrounded by nature and tranquillity, Gozo is more than worth the detour!
 By the way, if you want to know more, I invite you to read our article on the things to see and do on Gozo.

 Our quad day on Gozo

 Since we were staying on Malta at the start of our trip, the Gozo Pride Tours company picked us up just a few minutes’ walk from our hotel, in St Paul’s Bay.
-That’s what we had agreed with them a few days after our booking.
-There was just a slight delay, so if that happens to you, don’t worry, it simply means we weren’t the first to be picked up.
+The pickup point had been confirmed with the provider after booking.
+The driver arrived slightly late because several hotel pickups were scheduled before ours.

 Once on the road, we were taken to Ċirkewwa, in the north of the island; this is where most of the boats leave from.
-We were on a medium‑sized, private boat—I would say there were about fifteen of us on board.
-We were at the back, ideal for taking photos and enjoying the 15‑minute crossing.
+We crossed on a medium-sized private boat with roughly fifteen passengers.
+Sitting at the back gave us a good view during the short crossing.

 - take one quad each